-- (i) In the College of Business Administration, Engineering & Science, Health Professions, Liberal Arts & Education, and the School of Architecture the work year for a Faculty Member shall not exceed nine (9) months and shall be scheduled between August 16 and August 15 of the following year.
-In schools or colleges where the Employer does not operate a trimester program, a Faculty Member may be assigned to work Term I and Term II; or Term I, Summer I and Summer II, summer I and Summer II assignments can only be made with the consent of the faculty member involved.
-In schools or colleges where the Employer operates a trimester program, a Faculty Member may be assigned to any two trimesters. - (ii) Faculty members shall be notified by the end of the sixth week of Term I as to their work assignment for Term II, and by the end of the sixth week of Term II as to their work assignment for Term III.
+- (ii) Faculty members shall be notified by the end of the sixth week of Term I as to their work assignment for Term II, and by the end of the sixth week of Term II as to their work assignment for Term III.
 Faculty members shall be notified by the end of the eighth week of Term II, as to their work assignment for Term I of the next academic year.
 Assignments will take into account training, degrees, seniority, number of preparations and previous teaching experience.
-In the event that anticipated courses are canceled, the faculty member may be reassigned to other courses which are assigned to be taught by non-Bargaining unit members, for which he/she is qualified and prepared. - (b) Librarians: The work year for Librarians shall be no more than ten (10) months scheduled between August 16 and August 15 of the following year, in accordance with library policies developed in the spirit of shared governance. - 6.2 Professional Responsibilities: The Employer may assign professional responsibilities to its employees as required for their varied roles in providing services to the institution in the areas of undergraduate, graduate, and professional instruction, research, and service.
-The general responsibilities listed below for each classification may be assigned to an employee holding such classification.
-Any individual employee may be assigned such professional responsibilities listed for his/her classification as is consistent with his/her overall assignment and as limited by Article 6.3.
-Responsibilities applicable to each classification are as follows:

-- (a) Faculty Members: The normal faculty responsibilities include the teaching of classes, advising and consultation with students, timely evaluation and grading of student work, research necessary to support quality instruction, and participation in a number of University, College, and Departmental service functions.
+In the event that anticipated courses are canceled, the faculty member may be reassigned to other courses which are assigned to be taught by non-Bargaining unit members, for which they are qualified and prepared. - (b) Library Faculty: The work year for Library Faculty shall be no more than ten (10) months scheduled between August 16 and August 15 of the following year, in accordance with library policies developed in the spirit of shared governance. - Professional Responsibilities: The Employer may assign professional responsibilities to its employees as required for their varied roles in providing services to the institution in the areas of undergraduate, graduate, and professional instruction, research, and service.
+The general responsibilities for faculty members and library faculty shall be consistent with the mission of the University and reflect the Jesuit and Mercy traditions.
+Any individual employee may be assigned such professional responsibilities listed for their classification as is consistent with their overall assignment and as limited by Article 6.3.
+Responsibilities applicable to each classification are as follows: - (a) Faculty Members: Faculty responsibilities include the teaching of classes; curricular and program assessment; advising and consultation with students; timely evaluation and grading of student work; research and/or other scholarly activities; attention to mission in teaching, research, and service; creating an equitable and inclusive learning environment; and participation in a number of University, College, and Departmental service functions.
 In some colleges and schools, service may be part of the normal faculty responsibilities.
-Faculty responsibilities include the following: - Teach and Instruct: To teach and/or provide instructional (i) support in a variety of manners and pedagogical settings.
-Such teaching or instructional support shall include the professional development of those giving the instruction; independent study to improve teaching; keeping abreast of current trends in an individual faculty member's academic profession.
-The faculty member shall also be responsible under the direction and guidance of the appropriate representative of the Employer for the content and structure of departmental Departmental faculty members shall be responsible for course content, methods and materials consistent with program definition, provided, however, that nothing contained herein shall in any way be construed so as to limit the Employer's final authority to determine the nature, kind, and number of its academic programs or to limit the Employer's authority to terminate or institute any particular academic program, nor be in conflict with Article 5.1 of this Agreement. - (ii) Classes: To meet all regularly scheduled classes and laboratories assigned.
-It is expected that when faculty members are unable to meet regularly scheduled classes because of illness, family emergencies or other circumstances beyond their control, they will notify their dean's office at the earliest opportunity.
-When faculty members are unable to meet regularly scheduled classes or laboratories for other reasons, they shall do so only with the consent of the Dean and they will make reasonable efforts to see that such sessions are covered by colleagues or that make-up sessions are offered to students.
+Faculty responsibilities include the following: - (i) Teach and Instruct: Faculty shall teach and/or provide instructional support in a variety of manners and pedagogical settings.
+Faculty shall keep abreast of current trends in their profession and engage in continuous improvement practices for teaching and learning.
+The faculty member shall also be responsible under the direction and guidance of the appropriate representative of the Employer for the content and structure of departmental programs.
+Departmental faculty members shall be responsible for course content and materials, as well as assessment of student learning, consistent with program definition.
+Nothing contained herein shall in any way be construed so as to limit the Employer's final authority to determine the nature, kind, and number of its academic programs or to limit the Employer's authority to terminate or institute any particular academic program, nor be in conflict with Article 5.1 of this Agreement.